A leased line is a dedicated broadband link primarily aimed at businesses which ensures that bandwidth remains fixed.

 Do I need a leased line?

-By this stage if should be obvious whether you need a leased line broadband connection.
-These types of connections are intended for commercial usage, and while they can be installed in homes it would be entirely unnecessary.
-If nothing else, they don't make financial sense when there's a wide variety of cheap broadband deals available that are perfectly sufficient for typical domestic use.
+By this stage, it should be evident whether you need a leased line broadband connection.
+These types of services are intended for commercial usage, and while they can be installed in homes it would be entirely unnecessary.
+If nothing else, they don't make financial sense when there's a wide variety of cheap broadband deals available that are entirely sufficient for typical domestic use.

-Many businesses can also get by with the same types of services as home users, especially smaller businesses which don't have specialised requirements or a large number of employees.
+Many organisationscan also get by with the same types of services as home users, especially smaller businesses which don't have specialist requirements or a large number of employees.
 Conventional business broadband deals are affordable and fast enough for many tasks.
-However, as the requirements of your business grow, so will your demands.
+However, as the needs of your business grow, so will your demands.
 Sending emails all day is one thing; online collaboration, private servers, video calls, and online backup services used could demand the speed and reliability of a leased line.